endiliey/endiliey.github.io/blog/2019-05-16-docusaurus-2-technical-preview.md

 │   └── docusaurus-theme
 │       └── theme
 │           └── Navbar.js
+└── src
     └── theme
       └── Navbar.js
 ```

-`theme/Navbar.js` takes precedence whenever `@theme/Navbar` is imported.
+`src/theme/Navbar.js` takes precedence whenever `@theme/Navbar` is imported.
 This behavior is called component swizzling.
 In iOS, method swizzling is the process of changing the implementation of an existing selector (method).
 In the context of a website, component swizzling will mean providing an alternative component that takes precedence over the theme-provided component.

 The classic/default Docusaurus theme will provide most components out of the box, and users can swizzle the components by adding a component of the same name in the `themes` directory if they want to modify how it looks and behaves.